Although the gross numbers have dropped precipitously, the filing rate for all kinds of bankruptcies remains high in Kentuckiana.

 A common strategy involves filing a Chapter 13 and then making the first few debt consolidation payments, to see how things work.
 Many times, the financial sacrifice is not nearly as bad as the family expected, and three or five years later, the family is essentially out of debt.
 However, if the payments are too much and the trustee refuses to modify the plan, the conversion to Chapter 7 is almost seamless and the entire matter is concluded quickly.

 Bankruptcy eliminates debt.
-For a free consultation with an experienced bankruptcy attorney in Chicago, contact the Bentz Holguin Law Firm, LLC.
+For a free consultation with an experienced bankruptcy lawyer in Chicago, contact the Bentz Holguin Law Firm, LLC.
 We have offices in both Indiana and Illinois.